-There are many reasons why the Canary Islands are the perfect natural set for any type of production.
+There are many reasons why the Canary Islands are the perfect filming locations for any type of production.
 The versatility of their landscapes, a comprehensive industrial ecosystem with highly qualified workers and companies, as well as an attractive tax regime have made the Islands a natural setting for a growing number of national and international productions.

-In 2018 over 350 productions were shot in the Canary Islands.
+In 2018 over 350 productions were shot in the Canary Islands filming locations.
 They were the desert planet of Coriella, the Wild West, the Pharoah´s Egypt, Casablanca during World War II or home to Moby Dick´s great white whale.
 Every year the islands also play host to a large number of commercials.
 International brands, especially from the car industry, choose Canary Islands landscapes and roads to showcase their products to the world.
 Brands like Porsche, Volkswagen, Armani or H&M have chosen the Canary Islands for their advertising campaigns.

 There is no other European territory that can offer the production industry as many advantages as the Canary Islands.
-Along with the fantastic weather, the variety of different landscapes and the light, the Islands have generous tax breaks, which have been fully approved by the European Commission.
+Along with the fantastic weather, the variety of different landscapes and the light, the Islands have generous tax incentives for film production, which have been fully approved by the European Commission.
 International productions enjoy a 45-50% tax rebate, and there is a tax credit for investment that ranges from 45 to 50% for national productions and co-productions.
 On top of all this, the Canary Islands have Europe's lowest corporate tax rate, which stands at just 4%, and applies a 0% VAT for audiovisual productions.

-All these tax advantages have created a wide and varied ecosystem made up of over 200 businesses, 214 production companies and more than 1,000 highly qualified workers.
+All these tax advantages and film incentives have created a wide and varied ecosystem made up of over 200 businesses, 214 production companies and more than 1,000 highly qualified workers.
 This means there is a mature and respected industry which has taken part in large and successful international productions.

 Each of the seven islands has a “film commission” that offers producers close support.
 This institutional backing covers all production phases and includes free advice on locations and permits; meeting with local producers and workers, as well as contacts within different public administrations.